Henz0101/Kleek/README.md

 ## What is Kleek?

-Kleek is a Social Networking Site where users can create, share, and connect with their friends.
+Kleek is a Social Networking Site where users can create, share, and connect with friends.